Children from across Cardiff have taken part in a first-of-its-kind project which puts a modern twist on the traditional Welsh national dress.

 “I hope people can look at the pictures, see themselves reflected as Welsh, and celebrate what the traditions of Wales look like today”.

-Thirteen-year old Shellema designed her own hat for the project, and her poster appears opposite Cardiff Castle at the top of Queen Street.
-She said that “it was amazing” to see the billboard in public.
+Thirteen-year old Shellema moved to Cardiff from Jamaica when she was seven.
+She designed a hat for the project, and her poster appears opposite Cardiff Castle at the top of Queen Street.

 “I was so happy to see it and I feel I have the perfect place beside the castle and museum.
 I’ve never before been involved in fashion but it turned out to be really fun.”

-“I feel more Jamaican than Welsh but from my perspective, being Welsh is about connecting with Welsh heritage.
+“I feel more Jamaican than Welsh but from my perspective, being Welsh is about connecting with Welsh heritage.”

 “What I like to do is go to St Fagans where I feel like I can learn a lot of things about Wales with the old buildings and history they have there.”